sue-lim/tafe-ipriot-project-carpark/carpark-prj-guided.md

 The car park register method should accept a `Sensor` or `Display` object.
 It should raise a `TypeError` if the object is neither a `Sensor` nor a `Display`.
 Before proceeding, think about where you would test this behaviour.
 Should you test it in the `CarPark` unit tests or the `Sensor` unit tests?
 Why?

 > Answer here...
+> It should test in the carpark unit test

 Create a new unit test in the `test_car_park.py` file called `test_register_raises_type_error`.
 This test should create a `CarPark` object and a `str` object.
 It should then call the `register` method on the `CarPark` object with the `str` object as a parameter.
 The test should assert that a `TypeError` is raised.
 Here is a sample implementation: